axmolengine/axmol/docs/hlsl-spec.md

 are assigned to the corresponding UAV/resource binding range in source order.
 The runtime uses reflection to bind the final backend resource locations.

+Legal HLSL resource forms are not automatically part of Axmol's portable shader ABI.
+The compiler intentionally rejects unsupported resource forms with a clear diagnostic instead of silently lowering them incorrectly.
+Currently rejected examples include:

+- `ConstantBuffer<T>` template-style constant buffers; use ordinary `cbuffer` declarations instead.
+- multisampled textures such as `Texture2DMS` and `Texture2DMSArray`;
+- append/consume buffers such as `AppendStructuredBuffer<T>` and
+  `ConsumeStructuredBuffer<T>`;
+- rasterizer ordered resources such as `RasterizerOrderedTexture2D<T>`.

 ## Sampler Model

 Axmol supports two sampler categories: